-Comparisons were made between the models developed as part of this research and existing models in HSM Part C. The first figure below provides a comparison of the predicted average total pedestrian crash frequency from the expanded four-lane undivided roads (4U) model and the predicted average total pedestrian crash frequency and total crashes (i.e., multiple-vehicle + singlevehicle + pedestrian + bicycle crashes) from the existing HSM Part C model for urban four-lane, undivided roads.
-The second figure provides a comparison of the predicted average total bicycle crash frequency from the expanded two-lane undivided roads (2U) model and the predicted average total bicycle crash frequency and total crashes (i.e., multiple-vehicle + single-vehicle + pedestrian + bicycle crash frequency and total crashes (i.e., multiple-vehicle + single-vehicle + pedestrian + bicycle crashs) from the existing HSM Part C model for urban two-lane, undivided roads.
+Comparisons were made between the models developed as part of this research and existing models in HSM Part C. The first figure below provides a comparison of the predicted average total pedestrian crash frequency from the expanded four-lane undivided roads (4U) model and the predicted average total pedestrian crash frequency and total crashes (i.e., multiple-vehicle + single-vehicle + pedestrian + bicycle crashes) from the existing HSM Part C model for urban four-lane, undivided roads.
+The second figure provides a comparison of the predicted average total bicycle crash frequency from the expanded two-lane undivided roads (2U) model and the predicted average total bicycle crash frequency and total crashes (i.e., multiple-vehicle + single-vehicle + pedestrian + bicycle crashes) from the existing HSM Part C model for urban two-lane, undivided roads.
 The final pedestrian and bicycle SPFs were recommended for potential incorporation into the HSM.
 Spreadsheet tools were also developed and/or updated to incorporate the pedestrian and bicycle SPFs for use with HSM procedures.